 Students will be prepared for 2 examinations in English Language and 2 examination papers in English Literature.
 For English Language, the focus will be on imaginative and transactional writing; there will also be an unseen passage of fiction from the nineteenth century to analyse and two nonfiction texts from the twentieth and twenty-first century for the students to explore and compare.

-In the English Literature course students will be expected to respond to a nineteenth-century novel (The Strange Case of Dr Jekyll and Mr Hyde or Frankenstein) in addition to a Shakespeare play (Romeo and Juliet); a modern novel such as Lord of the Flies; Animal Farm or The Woman in Black and a series of poems from a Pearson anthology on conflict (including an unseen exercise).
+In the English Literature course students will be expected to respond to a nineteenth-century novel (The Strange Case of Dr Jekyll and Mr Hyde or Frankenstein) in addition to a Shakespeare play (Romeo and Juliet); a modern novel such as Lord of the Flies and a series of poems from a Pearson anthology on conflict (including an unseen exercise).

 The course will develop critical and analytical skills.
 It will enable students to write detailed, well-argued essays; using evidence to reinforce a point.
 It will also develop creative imagination and extend the students’ vocabulary.